ZaidShahzad/Flutter-Todo-App/README.md

-# flutterbeginnerapp
+# Flutter Todo App

-A new Flutter project.
+A Todo App made in flutter for CSC305 at the University of Rhode Island

 ## Getting Started